 He said: “This project has been a long time in planning and, now that we are within sight of the finishing line, it is understandable that any potential delays could cause unease.
 From a planning perspective, businesses across all industries rely on certainty.

 “Therefore, the sooner we have a clear completion date, the easier it will become to manage the logistics of a company, like ASCO, with the supply of materials going both north and south.”

 A spokesman for Transport Scotland said: “The managing agent apologises for the length of time it has taken to respond to the letter sent by Aberdeen and Grampian Chamber of Commerce.
 However, the managing agent has kept the chamber fully updated on the progress of the response.

 “Aberdeen Roads Limited has continued to assure us that it remains fully committed to completing the Aberdeen Western Peripheral Road/Balmedie to Tipperty project (AWPR/B-T) safely and in the shortest timescale possible.

 “In this regard, we will continue to offer support and assistance to Aberdeen Roads Limited.

 “It is in the interests of all partners to complete the project and open the new roads as quickly as it is safe to do so.
 We are continuing to work closely with Aberdeen Roads Limited to identify any impacts on delivery following Carillion’s announcement earlier this year.
-We will then consider the necessary mitigation that may arise as a consequence of this issue, if required.

 “We will update the chamber once we are satisfied that ARL have a full understanding of the impacts and have implemented any necessary mitigations.”